chronology

 it is the story of two very two, of a crazy, bad, unstable nature, that life, love, marriage perfect.
 (Work journals, 1934 / IMEC)

 6 December - Finds her notebook as a young girl, in which she records her Crivain projects, notably three portraits of Jews: Blum, Stavisky, and Trotsky.
-Blum is for her the type of tribune despite him, the man whose life does not agree with his time rotate (Work journals, 1938 / IMEC).
+Blum is for her the type of tribune despite him, the man whose life does not agree with his time row (Work journals, 1938 / IMEC).

 1938

 March 12 - Nazi Germany annexes Austria (Anschluss).
-What a different time we are living.
-The war, logically, seems all pr.
+What a different time we are living The war, logically, seems all pr.
 (Work journals, 1938 / IMEC)

 Spring - Exit from The Prey (Albin Michel).
 A Julien Sorel in times of crisis (publicit ).